jeanCarloMachado/resume/index.md

 ### Main skills

-* Software Architect
+* Software Architecture
   : To build systems with the balance between design and pragmatism that allows reasonable delivery dates with long-term sustainability.

 * Team Leader
   : Teams are bigger than individuals.
 I conscientiously look for ways to empower, support and inspire people around me.

-* Teacher
+* Speaker & Community organizer
-  : I am passionate about technology and science and I share it.
+  : I am passionate about technology and serve as an advocate by doing talks and organizing events.

 ---